 Component Guidance Assurance Activities: A TOE may be subject to situations that could prevent or delay key destruction in some cases.
 The evaluator shall check that the guidance documentation identifies configurations or circumstances that may not strictly conform to the key destruction requirement, and that this description is consistent with the relevant parts of the TSS (and any other supporting information used).
-The evaluator shall check that the guidance documentation may be delayed at the physical layer.
+The evaluator shall check that the guidance documentation provides guidance on situations where key destruction may be delayed at the physical layer.